 - Add ginger and garlic, and cook for one minute.

 - Add water, coconut aminos, coconut sugar (paleo) or date paste (whole30), and salt.
 Let simmer for 5 minutes and stir frequently.
-Add beef and mix to coat in sauce.
-Cook for about 8-10 minutes, or until cooked through.
-Stir frequently.

-More Easy Whole30 Recipes to Try
+More Easy Gluten Free Recipes to Try

 Note- This post contains some affiliate links which earn me a small commission, but at no extra charge to you.
 Thank you for your support!